theOGognf/rl8/README.rst

-**rlstack** is a simple, high throughput, infinite horizon RL library that can simulate highly parallelized environments, and can train a PPO policy using those highly parallelized environments, achieving around 250k environment transitions (and 1 update) per second using a single, off-the-shelf computing device.
+**rlstack** is a simple, high throughput, infinite horizon RL library that can simulate highly parallelized environments, and can train a PPO policy using those highly parallelized environments, achieving around 500k environment transitions (and one policy update) per second using a single, off-the-shelf computing device.

 * **Documentation**: https://theogognf.github.io/rlstack/
 * **PyPI**: https://pypi.org/project/rlstack/